mgsosna/mattsosna.com/_posts/data_engineering/2021-06-07-PySpark-intro.md

 Or we could try [**Apache Spark**](https://spark.apache.org/).

-By the end of this post, you'll understand why we don't need expensive hardware to analyze massive datasets $-$ because you'll have already done it.
+By the end of this post, you'll understand why you don't need expensive hardware to analyze massive datasets $-$ because you'll have already done it.
 We'll cover what Spark is before counting the frequency of each letter in a novel, calculating $\pi$ by hand, and processing a dataframe with 50 million rows.

 ### Table of contents
 1. [The analytics framework for big data](#the-analytics-framework-for-big-data)